 C13 Yes No

 Does your institution have an application fee? х

-C13 Amount of application fee: \$30.00
+C13 Amount of application fee:

 C13 Yes No

-C13 Can it be waived for applicants with financial need? х

-C13 If you have an application fee and an on-line application option,

-C13 Same fee:

-C13 Free: C13 Reduced:

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? х v C14 Yes No

-C14 Application closing date

-C14 Does your institution have an

-application closing date? х

-C14 Application closing date (fall):

-C14 Priority date:

-• -

-C15 Yes No

-C15 Are first-time, first-year studer its accepted for te erms other than Х

-C16 Notification to applicants of ad Imission decision sent (fill in one on ly)

-C16 On a rolling basis beginning

-(date): 15-Jun)

-C16 By (date):

-C16 Other:

--

-C17 Reply policy for admitted appl icants (fill in one o nly)

-C17 Must reply by (date):

-C17 No set date:

-C17 Must reply by May 1 or within

-2 weeks if notified

-thereafter х

-C17 Other:

-C17 Deadline for housing deposit (MI M/DD):

-C17 Amount of housing deposit: \$ 175.00

-C17 Refundable if student does not e nroll?

-C17 Yes, in full

-C17 Yes, in part Х

-C17 No

-C18 Deferred admission

-C18 Yes No

-C18 Does your institution allow stude nts to postpone en rollment after

-admission? х

-C18 If yes, maximum period of postpo pnement: 1 year

-e re in yee, maximum pened of postpo 1

-C19 Early admission of high school students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high x school graduation? ~

-C20 Common Application

-Question removed from CDS.

-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21 Early Decision
+C13 Can it be waived for applicants with financial need? х If you have an application fee and Same fee: ation option, Free: Reduced: X C13 Yes No Can on-line application fee be waived for applicants with financial need? х C14 C14 Application closing date Yes No Does your institution have an application closing date?
+103 X Application closing date (fall): Priority date: C15 Yes No Are first-time, first-year student ts accepted for te rms other than X 140 C16 C16 C17 C17 C17 C17 C17 C17 C17 C17 C17 Notification to applicants of addition of a colling basis beginning (date): By (date): Other: Reply policy for admitted application Must reply by (date): No set date: Must reply by May 1 or within2 weeks if notified thereafter Other: Deadline for housing deposit (MMA Amount of housing deposit: Refundable if student does not en Yes, in full Yes, in part No tants (fill in one or (y) C18 Deferred admission Yes No Does your institution allow studen admission? its to postpone enr ollment after x No C18 If yes, maximum period of postpo nement: 1 year C19 Early admission of high school students C19 Yes No C19 Does your institution allow high so first-time, first-year (freshman) stuschool graduation? х C20 Common Application Early Decision and Early A Question removed f from CDS.
+(Initiated during 200 06-2007 cycle) Early Decision C21 Yes No

+Common Data Set 2016-2017
-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-C21 If "yes," please complete the following:

-C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2015 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:
+C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х C21 If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 C21 For the Fall 2016 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: